-Our Drama Curriculum aims to produce confident theatre makers who know how to create and understand theatre, using a range of practitioners’ techniques to communicate and interpret meaning.
+Our Drama Curriculum aims to produce confident theatre makers who know how to create and understand theatre, using a range of practitioners’’ techniques so that they can communicate and interpret meaning.

-We believe that Drama in KS3 should be purely practically with knowledge of theory demonstrated verbally and visually.
-We spend time developing student’s vocal and physical skills and, as such, we complete a practical warm up at the start of every lesson.
+We believe that Drama should be largely practically with knowledge of theory demonstrated verbally and visually.
+This means we can spend time developing students' vocal and physical skills and, as such, we complete a practical warm up at the start of every lesson.
 We also address the issue of Performance Anxiety, in order to give students techniques to ground themselves and focus to be able to perform to the best of their ability, without their self-doubt creating a barrier to their success.
-We aim for students to become confident in public speaking, equipping them with an important skill for the world of work.
+This is a transferable skill as it will help them for public speaking, interview preparation as well as Mindfulness and being aware of their mental health.

 Dance is for all; everybody, every ability and every gender.
 No boundaries, only possibilities.